fomox402 — Last-Bidder-Wins on Solana

 Is the description appropriately sized, front-loaded, and free of redundancy?

 The description is well-structured with clear sections (WHAT IT DOES, WHEN TO USE, RETURNS, PAGINATION, RELATED).
-Each sentence adds value without redundancy, and the organization makes it easy for an AI agent to parse.
+Every sentence adds value, and it is concise without redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.